emilycheatham/p1_yoga_for_you/README.md

 - **Footer**

 The Footer contains the links to the social media - these are all active.
 It also provides the address, phone number and e-mail address.
 The email address will open in a new tab.
-The footer is responive on mobiles.
+The footer is responsive on mobiles.
 ![Footer-mobile](assets/images/readme/footer-mobile.png)
 ![Footer-desktop](assets/images/readme/footer-desktop.png)